Gemma Arrowsmith is an accomplished comedy writer and actor.

 Gemma is sought after in the world of children’s TV and radio, where her credits include: Class Dismissed (CBBC) DNN (CBBC), Vic Reeves’ Ministry of Curious Stuff (CBBC), Hacker Time (CBBC), Beano Town (Fun Kids Radio), Relic: Guardians of the Museum (CBBC) and Transmission Impossible (CBBC).

 Live work includes three Edinburgh Fringe shows as half of double act Mould & Arrowsmith and three solo shows, Gemma Arrowsmith: Defender of Earth, Gemma Arrowsmith: Everything That’s Wrong with the Universe and Gemma Arrowsmith: EARTHLING.
-EARTHLING was at VAULT Festival, Brighton Fringe, Cheltenham Science Festival and Green Man Festival in 2017 and is touring the UK in 2018.
+EARTHLING was at VAULT Festival, Brighton Fringe, Cheltenham Science Festival and Green Man Festival.

 Online work includes the YouTube channel Sketches in My Flat, the audio comedy Gemma Arrowsmith’s Divine Comedy and podcast Hayley & Ruth: Two Stars which is hosted by the British Comedy Guide.